Microgrids Can Help Avert Major Global Risk: Report

 “This report aims to demonstrate that the great sustainability challenges facing societies today do not have to be seen only as risks to lifestyles and businesses as we know them.
 They can be seen as wake-up calls for us to start building a better world,” says the report, which emerged out of workshops with 200 experts and a survey of more than 6,000 public and private-sector leaders in 21 countries.

 Microgrids serve both rich and poor nations, but in different ways.
-They create the reliable, clean power needed by advanced economies.
+They create the reliable, clean needed by advanced economies.
 And they bring electricity to the poor for the first time.

 Instead, microgrids make it “possible to leapfrog to a distributed low-carbon system while meeting the urgent need for access to electricity.”

 Africa offers one of the most pronounced examples.
-Microgrids and related distributed energy are likely to contribute 60 percent of the power needed to fully electrify the continent by 2030, the report says.
+Microgrids and related distributed energy are likely to contribute 60 percent of the needed to fully electrify the continent by 2030, the report says.

 The report points out that the beauty of using renewable distributed energy is that it’s modular.
 Poor households and communities can gradually scale up as their demand for electricity grows.

-Energy autonomy offers a significant opportunity for .
+Energy autonomy offers a significant opportunity for business.
 In fact, those surveyed rate it as one of the top three opportunities created out of today’s global adversities.
 Those in the finance sector were the most positive about it.

 The report offers examples of several companies, organizations and communities on the vanguard of microgrids and energy autonomy.